tankchenggeng/ecogFog/README.md

-This is a repository containing codes neccessary for calculating freezing index, PAC and oscillation waveform features.
+This is a repository containing codes neccessary for calculating freezing index and create figures in the paper.